Shared Freedom (2022-2023)

 The project is funded by Collaboration of Humanities and Social Sciences in Europe (CHANSE), a joint initiative from the HERA and NORFACE networks, with co-funding from the European Union’s Horizon 2020 research and innovation programme.

-Humanitarianism During and After Socialism in Montenegro, 2013-ongoing
+Humanitarianism During and After Socialism in Montenegro, 2013-2023

 This is an ongoing research of various humanitarian, philanthropic, and developmental actors in Montenegro.
 It aims to understand how people do – and do not – help others, through contextually specific humanitarian patterns, opportunities, and oppressions.

 I have conducted ethnographic research at the Red Cross-managed camp for displaced persons on the outskirts of Podgorica.
 Commonly described as “the largest refugee camp in the Balkans”, the camp today provides housing for people who mostly identify as Roma and Balkan Egyptians, the majority of whom fled from violence in Kosovo in 1998 and 1999.
 I am also looking at the history of the Red Cross in Montenegro and at different philanthropic and vernacular forms of helping others that have been developed over the past twenty-five years.

 Topics: humanitarianism, philanthropy, development, ecology, human rights activism, Montenegro

 Rethinking Politics of Favors in Contemporary Bosnia and Herzegovina, 2008-2016

 This project started at the University of Manchester as my doctoral research on the ways in which people take care of one another through official and unofficial channels in contemporary Bosnia and Herzegovina.
 Over the years and with the support of the CEU IAS in Budapest and GSOSES in Regensburg, it resulted in the book “Managing Ambiguity” (Berghahn 2017).